So how is money different for queer people, really? Well, for a long time, making money was harder for us then it should have been.

 Related: 'The Lavender Scare' book report: Why the US government fired a bunch of queer people

-The consequences extended well beyond the federal workforce, as private employers followed the government’s lead.
+Private employers soon followed the government’s lead.
 Being outed could end a career overnight, and the threat of exposure kept generations of LGBTQ+ workers closeted, isolated, and financially vulnerable.
+DL was necessary for survival.

 - Pennsylvania became the first state to ban sexual orientation discrimination in public employment in 1975.